Grover Cleveland: Tariff reform

-The bill was next considered in the Senate, where it faced stronger opposition from key Democrats led by Arthur Pue Gorman of Maryland, who insisted on more protection for their states' industries than the Wilson bill allowed.
+The bill was next considered in the Senate, where it faced stronger opposition from key Democrats, led by Arthur Pue Gorman of Maryland, who insisted that more protection for their states' industries be added.
 The bill passed the Senate with more than 600 amendments attached that nullified most of the reforms.
 The Sugar Trust in particular lobbied for changes that favored it at the expense of the consumer.
 Cleveland was outraged with the final bill, and denounced it as a disgraceful product of the control of the Senate by trusts and business interests.
 Even so, he believed it was an improvement over the McKinley tariff and allowed it to become law without his signature.

 Voting rights

 In 1892, Cleveland had campaigned against the Lodge Bill, which would have strengthened voting rights protections through the appointing of federal supervisors of congressional elections upon a petition from the citizens of any district.
 The Enforcement Act of 1871 had provided for a detailed federal overseeing of the electoral process, from registration to the certification of returns.
 Cleveland succeeded in ushering in the 1894 repeal of this law (ch.
 25, 28 Stat.
 36).
 The pendulum thus swung from stronger attempts to protect voting rights to the repealing of voting rights protections; this in turn led to unsuccessful attempts to have the federal courts protect voting rights in Giles v.
 Harris, 189 U.S. 475 (1903), and Giles v.
 Teasley, 193 U.S. 146 (1904).